Caching Scorer / Re-Ranker Results¶

 Caching Learning-to-rank Features¶

-You can cache learning-to-rank features by setting value="features"
+You can cache learning-to-rank features by setting value="features" and pickle=True when constructing

 the cache.